 Erection problems are common and can be a result of physical causes, psychological causes, or a combination of the two.
 Physical causes of impotence include medication, blood flow abnormalities and nerve impulse abnormalities.
 Medical and surgical solutions can treat such causes.
 Psychological causes for impotence may be stress, depression or performance anxiety, all of which can be relieved through counseling by a qualified psychologist or counselor.

 Between 10 and 20 million American adults are affected by loss of bladder control, known as incontinence.
-Both men and women are affected, although women over the age of 50 have a higher chance of experiencing bladder problems.
+Both men and women are affected; although, women over the age of 50 have a higher chance of experiencing bladder problems.
 Types of incontinence include overflow incontinence, urge incontinence, stress incontinence, total incontinence, enuresis or bed-wetting.
-Treatments available include surgery, prosthetic devices and external collection devices.
+Available treatments include surgery, prosthetic devices and external collection devices.
 Incontinence can affect anyone at any age, regardless of race or gender.

-Approximately 40% of all infertility problems can be traced to men.
+Approximately 40 percent of all infertility problems can be traced to men.
 Abnormal or malfunctioning sperm cells, disease, infection or injury can cause male infertility.
 Lutheran Hospital set up The Andrology Laboratory to specifically study and treat these problems.
-This lab is one of few such labs operating in the U.S. Patients receive the most current, accurate, and reliable means of diagnosing the causes of infertility, thus offering hope for men with the desire to father children.
+This lab is one of few such labs operating in the U.S. Patients receive the most current, accurate and reliable means of diagnosing the causes of infertility, thus offering hope for men with the desire to father children.

 The Andrology Laboratory utilizes a special microcomputer that analyzes the sperm of a patient to determine the cause of infertility and to offer a personalized solution.
 Close collaboration with a gynecologist is available in order to promote a couple-oriented approach to infertility.